CasualCoder91/N_Body/docs/N-Body-Simulation/CoordinateSystems.rst

 Heliocentric Equatorial Polar (HEQ)
 -----------------------------------

+The following positions and the transformation between HGP and HEQ are described in :cite:`Carroll2007` (p 1044-1047) , the transformation between different epochs in :cite:`nla.cat-vn3719611`(p 95-105) .
+The latter is dated.
+The international celestial reference system (ICRS) should be preferred if highest possible accuracy is of concern.

 HEQ, like HGP, is a spherical coordinate system having the same origins for position and velocity.
 However, angles are given in and normal to the celestial equator which is not parallel to the galactic midplane.